 Glossary of Human Resources Management and Employee Benefit Terms

-A contract of employment (or employment contract) is an agreement or term of hire that is extended from an employer to an employee.
+A contract of employment (or employment contract) is an agreement or term of hire that is extended from an employer to an employee to set the terms and conditions of their employment.
+While usually a written document, these agreements can also be verbal.
 The terms of the employment contract may include the following:

 Job title and description

 Duration of employment

 Termination of Employment